im-pratham/dj-knox/README.md

 1. start the database and elasticsearch with docker-compose
 2. start dj-knox-work
-3. start dj-knox-platform
-4. start dj-knox-design and dj-knox-control
+3. start dj-knox-design and dj-knox-control
-5. Optionally, start dj-knox-work-no-x509
+4. Optionally, start dj-knox-work-no-x509

 ### Data